ImTheBadWolf/lora_mesh_monorepo/README.md

 ```
 MESSAGE_ENTITY = {
   'id': Number, //Message ID
+  'order': Number, //Messages will be ordered based on this number
   'from': String, //Sender, hex address is translated (on FE) to contact name if it exists
   'to': String, //Destination, hex address is translated (on FE) to contact name if it exists
   'payload': String